Information about Oregon

 Oregon has a trio of large public universities: Portland State, Oregon State in Corvallis and the University of Oregon in Eugene.
-In 2016, U.S. News & World Report ranked two Oregon schools - Willamette University in Salem and Lewis & Clark College in Portland - among the top 75 liberal arts colleges in the country.
+In 2020, U.S. News & World Report ranked two Oregon schools - Willamette University in Salem and Reed College in Portland - among the top 75 liberal arts colleges in the country.

-More than 30,000 students attend Portland Community College, making it the largest postsecondary school in Oregon.
-Private 2-year nonprofit schools in the state include Everest College and the Portland Actors Conservatory in Portland and the Northwest College, with campuses in Eugene and Tualatin.
+About 27,046 students attend Portland Community College, making it the largest postsecondary school in Oregon.
+Private 2-year nonprofit schools in the state include Pacific Bible College and the Portland Actors Conservatory in Portland and the Northwest College, with campuses in Eugene and Tualatin.

 Agriculture and lumber industries have long been significant contributors to Oregon's economy.
 The lumber industry provides nearly one-fifth of the nation's softwood lumber.
 Agriculture is important, with Oregon continuing to be a leading source of crops including hazelnuts and Christmas trees.